mommommy1960-lang/institutional-enclosure-act/EXPIRED_PATENT_LOG.md

 *   **The Architect's Vision:** Hoffberg designed an advanced system for determining contingent relevance based on localized environmental context, allowing a device to think contextually.
 *   **Civic Continuum Integration:** We honor Steven M. Hoffberg's architecture by utilizing his local relevance parameters to run SAGE's data evaluation entirely on-device, preventing user information from ever being hoarded by corporate cloud networks.
 Thank you, Steven.
 *
+# 🧵 The Civic Quilt: Public Domain Component Registry

+This registry tracks the foundational human contributions salvaged by the Civic Continuum.
+Under the legacy 35 U.S.C. § 41(b) framework, independent inventors are systematically "starved out" of their intellectual property via an escalating wall of corporate maintenance fees (\$2,150, \$4,040, and \$8,280) that forces roughly 60% of patentees into early abandonment.

+We do not view these public-domain primitives as abandoned property, but as brilliant panels of human innovation.
+We permanently honor the original architects by weaving their names into the SAGE Situated Companion ecosystem, ensuring their legacies are never erased by institutional corporate systems.

+---

+## Panel 001: The Contactless Handshake & Rule Logic
+*   **Original Inventor:** Ned Hoffman (Sebastopol, California)
+*   **Patent Designation:** `US 11288666 B1`
+*   **The Architect's Vision:** Hoffman engineered a brilliant framework for real-time transactions using a single universal token and a remotely located rule-module clearinghouse.
+*   **Civic Continuum Integration:** We honor Ned Hoffman's architecture by adapting his wireless proximity layouts and emergency "False Screen" logic to protect human components from physical and systemic coercion within the SAGE runtime.
+Thank you, Ned.

+---

+## Panel 002: The Adaptive Edge Architecture
+*   **Original Inventor:** Steven M. Hoffberg (West Harrison, New York)
+*   **Patent Designation:** `US 9818136 B1`
+*   **The Architect's Vision:** Hoffberg designed an advanced system for determining contingent relevance based on localized environmental context, allowing a device to think contextually.
+*   **Civic Continuum Integration:** We honor Steven M. Hoffberg's architecture by utilizing his local relevance parameters to run SAGE's data evaluation entirely on-device, preventing user information from ever being hoarded by corporate cloud networks.
+Thank you, Steven.

+---

+## Panel 003: The Ergonomic Chassis & Modular Vehicle Interlock
+*   **Original Component Core:** (bicycle OR handlebar) AND (mount OR bracket) AND quick-release
+*   **The Architect's Vision:** Legacy engineers codified structural parameters for durable, anti-vibration vehicle brackets and interlocking, quick-release mechanical docks designed to retain physical hardware securely under high stress.
+*   **Civic Continuum Integration:** We claim these mechanical parameters to build the SAGE Bike Unit frame mount.
+By utilizing an interlocking, snap-fit physical bracket on bicycle handlebars and seat posts, we establish high-mobility physical security for the device without relying on electronic or corporate-controlled locks.
+*